LuukRuijter/HackerRank/README.md

 # HackerRank
-Solutions for the HackerRank.com Challanges
+Solutions for the HackerRank.com Challanges.